 Then last week a friend of mine sent me a note that said someone on the BBC talked about how he just found out that Microsoft has this guy with the job title called chief storyteller and that seems liked a ridiculous job title.

 Some people clearly think we don’t.
 But on the other hand, I did a piece on Cheddar TV last week, and they said they loved the job title.
 What it does is it gets people’s attention.
-They say what is that, do we need one?
-I do think we’ll see more Chief Storytellers as we move into the era of brands and companies talking about their mission and purpose—purpose over product—they will be inclined to take on more of their own storytelling about the company.
+I do think we’ll see more Chief Storytellers as we move into the era of brands and companies talking about their mission and purpose—purpose over product.
+They will be inclined to take on more of their own storytelling.